 What is the best advice you can give to someone considering scuba diving?
 What advice can you give to a beginning diver?

 Be smart about it.
 Take the time and learn about it.

 What is your most comical dive experience?

 Um… we can’t talk about that one.
-Nope we can’t talk about that one either.
+Nope, we can’t talk about that one either.
 Um… oh here’s one.
 When my brother and I were in the Cayman Islands and Jared cut his finger.
-We overweighted ourselves then going up the stairs and doing barrel rolls down the ship.
+We overweighted ourselves than going up the stairs and doing barrel rolls down the ship.
 Jared cut his finger basically the length of his finger and here we were in the middle of the ocean and he starts bleeding.
 When his blood came out it was as green as can be.
 He kind of freaked out and asked what to do and I said hold it closed until we can get to the surface.